tact-lang/pitaya/docs/SPECIFICATION.md

 - Successful instances with `finalize=True`: Container is stopped (not removed) after successful completion and retained for 2 hours (configurable)
 - Successful instances with `finalize=False`: Container continues running until explicitly stopped by the operator or via an orchestration cleanup command; there is no implicit auto‑stop

 This persistence is crucial because Claude Code maintains session state inside the container.
 If an instance times out after partial work, the session can be resumed by using the same container with the preserved session.
-Operators can stop non‑finalized containers using explicit cleanup commands (e.g., `orchestrator --stop-nonfinalized` or similar tooling); the orchestrator does not auto‑stop them by default.
+Operators may stop non‑finalized containers manually via Docker or separate operational tooling; the orchestrator does not auto‑stop them by default.
+When the runner deletes the workspace, it MUST first fsync its own `runner.jsonl` completion record; public events MUST NOT include host workspace paths.

+**Network Egress (normative)**:

+- `online` (default): standard Docker networking; outbound internet allowed.
+- `offline`: containers MUST run with `--network none`.
+Strategies MUST NOT request `offline` unless explicitly configured by the user/environment.
+- `proxy`: outbound traffic routed via proxy; pass `HTTP_PROXY/HTTPS_PROXY/NO_PROXY` into the container environment via plugin/runner config without ever logging credentials.
+Precedence: CLI flags override environment, which override config.

+Failure classification for offline runs: if a task runs with `offline` and fails due to blocked egress, classify as `error_type="network"`, set `network_egress="offline"` in the payload, and include `egress=offline` in the human message for clarity.

 **Session Groups**: To maintain session continuity across multiple tasks (e.g., plan → implement → refine), strategies may supply a `session_group_key` in `ctx.run`.
 Containers and the `/home/node` named volume are keyed by this group (default = the task key).
 Passing the same `session_group_key` for related tasks ensures they share the same session volume; passing a different key isolates sessions.
 Volume scope is configurable via `runner.session_volume_scope = "run" | "global"` (default: `"run"`).
 In `"global"` scope, the volume name omits the `run_id` so sessions can be reused across runs, but this requires explicit `--allow-global-session-volume` to prevent cross-contamination between different model/tool configs; in `"run"` scope, volumes are run‑scoped.

+Global scope naming (normative): `orc_home_g{GHASH}`.

 **Resource Limits**: Each container gets configurable CPU/memory limits with sensible defaults: